lark studio

 • Product: startupconsult.biz

-While I chewed on another web-based idea, I decided to attempt an iPhone app.
-That's one of the more interesting things about AI codegen: you're not limited to programming with the same language, framework, or platform you know.
-By this point I had been introduced to Cursor and it was getting a lot of buzz, but I wanted to write in Xcode so I could take advantage of its #Preview features.
-So I ran both programs side-by-side and just pasted code between the two.
+While I chewed on another web-based idea, I decided to try my hand at an iPhone app.
+That's one of the interesting things about AI codegen: you're not limited to programming only with the language, framework, or platform you know.
+By this point I had been introduced to Cursor and it was getting a lot of buzz, but I wanted to write in Xcode so I could take advantage of its preview features.
+Something was off in how Cursor and Xcode updated files to one another, so I ran both programs side-by-side and just pasted code between the two.
 If inelegant, it worked.

-I explored a few related product ideas without finding a decisive direction.
-But my key learning came when Chris Winslett put out a memo at Innovation Depot about a developers Show and Tell.
+My key learning came when Chris Winslett put out a memo at Innovation Depot about a Developers Show and Tell.
 I asked if I could come, even though I'm not a developer, and he kindly said Yes.

 Takeaway: There is no substitute for finishing, even if the project is not done-done.